appleseed-data/court_volume/README.md

 df = pd.read_pickle('data/arrests_analysis_public.pickle')
 ```

-4. Records are aggregated and filtered for the scope of this analysis and then used to learn a model of time series trends.
+4. From analyses/covid_cliff.py, records are aggregated and filtered for the scope of this analysis and then used to learn a model of time series trends.

+5. Concept of Predictions: For court data, train sequence is a period of two years with daily counts of disposition categories; the following year is forecasted.
+For arrest data, train sequence is at a monthly-level within a range from 2014 to 2018 with prediction from 2018 to 2020.

-5. The model forecasts (the predictions) are combined with actual data.
+6. The model forecasts (the predictions) are combined with actual data.

+7. The disposition data forecast is a special case - predictions for 4 types of disposition events are run in paralell with multi-processing to improve performance but is not necessary.
+Disable pooling if pooling is not desired.

-6. The source project terminates with an upload to MongoDB for data visualization, but further analysis can be continued without MongoDB.
+8. The source project terminates with an upload to MongoDB for data visualization, but further analysis can be continued without MongoDB.